|Just jQuery The Core UI -- Filters|

 As well as these index-based filters, there are a few that are based on other conditions.

 The not filters are perhaps the most potentially confusing because what they do is in principle simple. but there are some important differences between :not() and .not()

 The idea is very simple:

 both filter a selection to the elements that do not match the selector.
-Of course in both cases you have to be careful what the set is that the "not" is applied to.
+Of course, in both cases you have to be careful what set the "not" is applied to.

 selects all p and div elements and then filters out the div elements – a pointless exercise but it demonstrates the idea.